Plotting & Analysis

 Plot fluid state in 2D

 Create a multi-panel plot of the fluid variables in 2D.
-The plot is created but not shown or saved to a file; these operations can be completed using the current matplotlib figure.
+The plot is created but not shown or saved to a file.
+These operations can be completed using the returned matplotlib objects.
+Plots can also be edited before saving via a callback function passed to the run() function.

 Parameters: